Prospero Pichay Jr.: Controversies

 On October 20, 2016, the Ombudsman filed with the anti-graft court Sandiganbayan two criminal charges against Pichay in relation to a ₱1.5 million LWUA-sponsored National Chess Federation of the Philippines (NCFP) tournament named after him and held in his honor during his time as LWUA acting chairman in 2010.
 During his arraignment on February 23, 2017, he pleaded not guilty to the charges.
 However, on October 23, 2020, Pichay was convicted by Sandiganbayan 5th Division of graft and breach of conduct.
 He was sentenced to imprisonment of six to 10 years, with perpetual disqualification from holding public office.
 He was also ordered to pay a fine of ₱5,000 and, along with his co-accused, to jointly reimburse the LWUA of its ₱1.5 million budget, plus an interest of six percent per year.
 In a phone interview with The Manila Times, Pichay said that he respects the court's decision but would be filing a motion for reconsideration.
 On March 1, 2021, the Sandiganbayan acquitted Pichay, along with his two co-accused, of the graft and ethics charges filed against them due to the failure of the prosecution to prove that the sponsorship grant required the approval of Pichay's office.

 Personal life

 Pichay is married to Maria Carla Lopez-Pichay, a former mayor of Cantilan, Surigao del Sur.

 Pichay is an avid surfer and chess enthusiast.
 He was chairman of the Philippine Surfing Federation (PSF) and president of the National Chess Federation of the Philippines (NCFP).
 He is a close friend of Philippine chess Grandmasters Eugene Torre and Mark Paragua.

 In 2022 July, Pichay was re-elected president of the NCFP.
-This is despite that a month prior Pichay was found guilty of three counts of graft by the Sandiganbayan in June 2022 and sentenced to 18–30 years imprisonment with perpetual disqualification to hold public office.